tobor88/CybereasonAPI/README.md

 - Get remediation statuses for a particular Malop <br>
 [Documentation for Remediate Items](https://nest.cybereason.com/documentation/api-documentation/all-versions/remediate-items-0)

+__Invoke-CybereasonRemediateItem__: <br>
-__Invoke-CybereasonRemediateItem__: This uses the Cybereason API to perform a remediation action on a specific file, process, or registry key.
+This uses the Cybereason API to perform a remediation action on a specific file, process, or registry key.
 ```powershell
 Invoke-CybereasonRemediateItem -MalopID "11.2718161727221199870" -InitiatorUserName "admin@yourserver.com" -MachineID "-1632138521.1198775089551518743" -ActionType KILL_PROCESS
 # This example remediates a process by killing it after it was discovered by a Malop